learn-co-students/module-one-final-project-guidelines-dumbo-web-career-010719/README.md

   * Create a cart with items that you can pick up at your store - never waste time shopping again!
   * Update and delete items from your cart with ease

 ## Instructions

-1. Fork and clone this repository.
+1. Fork and clone this repository
+2. Change directory (cd) into the folder for this repo
-2. Run bundle install to make use of all the wonderful gems
+3. Bundle install to make use of all the wonderful gems
+4. Run 'rake db:migrate' & 'rake db:seed' in your terminal
+5. Enter 'ruby bin/run.rb' into your command line
-3. Let STOCK UP lead you through creating, reading, updating, and destroying items in your cart, reading your local stores and destroying your account
+6. Let STOCK UP lead you through creating, reading, updating, and destroying items in your cart, reading your local stores and destroying your account
-4. Happy Shopping!
+7. Happy Shopping!